Kev-Daran/Review-Sentiment-Prediction/README.md

 # Recommended Environment

-This project was developed and tested on Databricks Runtime 13.3 LTS ML (Apache Spark 3.4, Scala 2.12).
+This project was developed and tested on:
+1. Databricks Runtime 13.3 LTS ML (Apache Spark 3.4, Scala 2.12)
+2. Python 3.10+
+3. Transformers ≥ 4.37

 For best results and compatibility, it's strongly recommended to run this project in the same environment or equivalent PySpark setup with MLlib support.

 ---